PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 12:19:36
+Last updated: 2024-04-08 12:20:10
-Random Quote: The universe is just out here giving like zero fs. - Maddy Perez
+Random Quote: Italy doesn't need something that is wrinkled, red and leaky, and smells like booze and narcotics.
+They've already got former Prime Minister Silvio Berlusconi. - Marshall Eriksen